Geordie404/GainsIndex-v1/Readme.md

     - added catalog page
     - started work on a days filter for the home page
     - created two new branches

+- AUG 30 2022
+    - added log and detals page
+    - updated home and catalog pages

+- Aug 31 2022
+    - refined Jquery on home page for day filter and finished functionality
+    - added large changed to CSS sitewide
+    - cleaned up HTML on all views
+    - added About page

+### TODO
+    - fix jump links across views
+    - fix header across all views
+    - fix organization of toggle and drop down on home page
+    - make improvements and personalizations to CSS
+    - add more pokemon sprites